Top 11 Beauty Trends (2024-2025)

 The trend list from Whole Foods was focused on clean skincare products with natural ingredients, and ceramides fit that bill perfectly.

-Ceramides are a type of naturally-occurring fat that make up more than 50% of the skin’s composition.
+Ceramides are a type of naturally occurring fat that makes up more than 50% of the skin’s composition.
 They contribute to the skin’s firmness and hydration, but they can be damaged by sun exposure and the aging process.